ahundt/cis/doc/quickstart.rst

 - Make sure that option ``BUILD_PROJECT_TOOL`` is enabled.
 - Press ``g`` to generate the Makefiles.

+Note that if you do not have the **BASIS** dependency, an error will appear.
+Simply running the CMake steps a second time will cause BASIS to automatically download and install.

 Build and install CIS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~